stoneassemblies/StoneAssemblies.Data/README.md

 Basic Usage
 -------------

-To read a single entity mapped from from the reader result.
+To read a single entity mapped from the reader result.

     var person = await dataReader.SingleAsync<Person>();

-To read all entities mapped from from the reader result.
+To read all entities mapped from the reader result.

     var persons = await dataReader.AllAsync<Person>().ToListAsync();